 So what sorts of questions did you want the audience to ask themselves while watching this?
 What were you hoping to achieve with the film?

 I'm interested in having the audience be the main character in the film in a way.
-By that I mean that I'm interested in putting the audience in the shoes of an alien, so to say—if they are wearing shoes, that is.
+By that I mean that I'm interested in putting the audience in the shoes of an alien—if they are wearing shoes, that is.

-I'm interested in using this outside perspective of a creature coming from elsewhere, I'm trying to create that viewing position outside of human understanding, outside of human self-evidence about ... everything in this world that we happen to inhabit.
-So hopefully, when watching this film, all the questions that these experts are struggling with—and some of them would, most likely, be appointed to perform these roles.
-I assume that a kind of a task force would be formed in such an event.
-But I'm interested in having everybody in the audience ponder these questions themselves.
-What would they be asking about?
+I'm interested in using this outside perspective of a creature coming from elsewhere, outside of human understanding, outside of human self-evidence about everything in this world that we inhabit.
+I assume that a kind of a task force would be formed in such an event—what sort of things would they be asking about?
 What would they be explaining about human beings?
 What's important to understand about human beings?
-These are the things that I'm interested in, and you can also say that, in a way, I'm trying to create a kind of philosophical launch within the audience, in terms of these questions.
+These are the things that I'm interested in.
+You can also say that I'm trying to create a kind of philosophical launch within the audience, in terms of these questions.